Updated April 9, 2021

 For decades, achievement gaps in math have been persistent and slow to close.
 This gap, coupled with research on seasonal learning losses, provides insight into the projected impact of extended school closures on student achievement.
 Work in seasonal learning suggests that “summer slides” have led to a decline of at least one month of learning as students disengage with their academics.
-Further, research suggests that the impact of learning loss is greater for students of color and those in low-income households.
-According to a recent article from the Northwest Education Association (NWEA), a “COVID slide” may represent an even greater challenge, with the greatest impacts coming in math.
-Data indicates that students returned to school in fall 2020 equipped with less than 50% of the annual learning gains typically seen at the beginning of a school year, and in some cases, students are nearly a full year behind normal conditions.
+Additionally, this research suggests that the impact of learning loss is greater for students of color and those in low-income households.

-In addition to the funding of important structural educational supports that benefit all subjects, including improving access to broadband and devices, addressing food insecurity, and prioritizing social-emotional learning for students, there are a number of mathematics-specific policy options that policymakers should be considering to address this issue.
+In addition to the funding of important structural educational supports that benefit all students, including improving access to broadband and devices, addressing food insecurity, and prioritizing social-emotional learning for students, there are a number of mathematics-specific policy options that policymakers should be considering to address this large learning loss.